-In each case, your Personal Data will only be shared for the purposes set out in this customer privacy notice, i.e. to progress your mortgage, finance or insurance enquiry and to provide you with our professional services.
+In each case, your Personal Data will only be shared for the purposes set out in this customer privacy notice, i.e. to progress your mortgage, finance, investment or insurance enquiry and to provide you with our professional services.

 Please note that this sharing of your Personal Data does not entitle such third parties to send you marketing or promotional messages: it is shared to ensure we can adequately fulfil our responsibilities to you, and as otherwise set out in this Privacy Notice.